mmaul/cl-syslog/README.md

 <132>1 2018-12-13T22:29:36Z computer.local MyApp 69840 LOG1234 [origin ip="1.2.3.4" software="My Testing App" swVersion="12.2"][mycompany@0001 who="John Doe" what="Needs to buy a new computer."]
 Running out of memory!
 I got 10 bytes left!
 ```

+### RFC 5424 Caveats

+Currently, Unicode isn't properly handled.
+It is expected all data is
+ASCII.
+It is also expect your Lisp's `char-code` matches ASCII.
+The
+necessary BOM will not be inserted for Unicode.

+The RFC 5424 log handling functions generally write to streams, but
+the entry points cons up strings (if and only if the log message is
+actually sent).
+There is currently no support for allowing streaming
+log data at the log generation level.

+Many log processors do not implement all of RFC 5424, but nonetheless
+cope rather well with the format, and can understand the RFC's
+`key=value` pairs.

 ### Raw C Functions

 The raw C interfaces are CFFI-accessible by their standard UNIX names: